01 of 06

 More Info: Parade of Lights Website

-As many as 40,000 people turn out for each running of the parade, but with such a long parade route,... it's not as crowded as you might think.
-Expect some crowds and parking will be harder to find than usual.
-If you're not already downtown, your best bet may be taking the San Diego Trolley to the Convention Center stop, then walk to Seaport Village or the Embarcadero Marina South.
-To get to the marina from the trolley station, go left around the Convention Center on Park Blvd and follow the road to the waterfront.
+Parking will be harder to find than usual.
+If you're not already downtown, take the San Diego Trolley to the Convention Center stop, then walk to Seaport Village or the Embarcadero Marina South.
+To get to the marina, go left... around the Convention Center on Park Boulevard and follow the road to the waterfront.

 02 of 06